klane11/node-api-template/README.md

 [bcryptjs](https://www.npmjs.com/package/bcryptjs) aids in server side passwords hashing for security purposes.
 There is a difference between bcryptjs and the original bcrypt.
 This version removes all unnessary dependancies.

+<h3 id='parser'>body parser</h3>

+[body-parser](https://www.npmjs.com/package/body-parser) parses incoming request bodies in a middleware before your handlers, available under the `req.body` property.

+<h3 id='nodemon'>nodemon</h3>

+[nodemon](https://nodemon.io/) is similar to `npm start` but this automatically watches your application and automatically restarts it if any changes occur.